Skip to content

 • Invalid option for select fields

-Debug by getting template details first to see field requirements.
+Debug by getting template details first - the prerun array shows each field’s type and requirements.

 • Batch in groups of 10-20